-- Store waste oil and cleaners in closed containers indoors or under cover outside. - Provide dumpsters and bins that are large enough not to overflow.

-o Repair or replace leaky Trash and recycling areas reflect your kitchen practices.

-dumpsters, trash bins and

-compactors.
-Close dumpster lids.

-- o Fence and lock dumpster and storage areas, under a roof if possible. - o Build a berm at the edge of the storage areas.
-Contact building covered dumpster and outside official or inspector for details.
+- Store waste oil and cleaners in closed containers indoors or under cover outside. - o Provide dumpsters and bins that are large enough not to overflow. - o Repair or replace leaky Trash and recycling areas reflect your kitchen practices. dumpsters, trash bins and compactors. □ Close dumpster lids. - o Fence and lock dumpster and storage areas, under a roof if possible. - o Build a berm at the edge of the storage areas.
+Contact building o areas clean and swept.

+Keep dumpster and storage pavement.

+o Immediately clean up any spills or leaks.